webminz/corrlang-scenarios/README.md

 # CorrLang Application Scenarios

 This repository contains two scenarios for demonstrating the features of [CorrLang](https://github.com/webminz/corr-lang).
-More details about these scenarious is found in the respective folder roots.
+More details about these scenarios is found in the respective sub-folders `systinteg` and `designconsistency`.

-## Semantic Interoperability when Integrating Systems
+## systinteg = Semantic Interoperability in System Integration

 Features a toy example from the health care domain where records stored across several systems have to be kept consistent.

-## Keeping design documents consistent
+## designconsistency = Keeping design documents consistent

 Features a simplified scenario of constructing a software solution for an E-referral process.
-The design comprises several documents denoted in various modeling/architecture langugaes (TOGAF,BPMN,UML, etc.)
+The design comprises several documents denoted in various modeling/architecture languages (TOGAF,BPMN,UML, etc.)